 Let’s look at what AOB abuse is so you don’t get taken for a ride.

 An assignment of benefits is an agreement that transfers your insurance claims rights to another party.
 When you sign an AOB form, you give someone else the authority to:

 - Collect insurance payments.

-Homeowners who are dealing with major damage may assign their benefits to the business making the repairs because it has more experience with insurance.
+Homeowners who are dealing with major damage may assign their benefits to the business making the repairs because it has more experience working with an insurance company to settle a claim.
 A reputable restoration company may help the homeowner navigate the claims process.
-But a scammer may take advantage of the situation and commit fraud.
+But a scammer may take advantage of the situation.

-A disreputable business can easily abuse the assignment of benefits.
+A disreputable business can easily abuse an assignment of benefits.
 Once you sign this agreement, you give up your rights as the policyholder.
 This may mean: